dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 > Alternately, instead of creating a new application, you could use `git clone`
 > to work with an existing application in GitHub. *This is another topic for a future tutorial.*

 Paste the next 3 lines to create your new web app and its dependencies, then use `cd` to the new directory.
-You can run `ls` to inspect the contents of the published folder, or `gci -r`, and alias to `Get-ChildItem -Recurse` and see the entire contents of the application folder hierarchy.
+You can run `ls` to inspect the contents of the published folder, or `gci -r`, an alias to `Get-ChildItem -Recurse` and see the entire contents of the application folder hierarchy.

 ```ps
 dotnet new webapp -o mywebapp